MetalPhaeton/sayuri/Tools/PGN2EPD/README.md

 PGN2EPD
 =======

 `pgn2epd.scm` is Sayulisp for convert PGN file to EPD list.

 Result is printed on Standard Output.

+A next move at the indicated position is represented as "pm".

 Usage
 -----